How to Choose a Website Maintenance Provider | Rugby Web Services Guide

 Transparency around what’s been done, and what needs attention next.

-If a provider doesn’t offer most (or all) of these, they may be offering glorified hosting, not real maintenance, these are covered in more details in this post.
+If a provider doesn’t offer most (or all) of these, they may be offering glorified hosting, not real maintenance.
+For a complete breakdown of what each maintenance task involves, see our detailed website maintenance services guide.

 The Difference Between Hosting and Maintenance